quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/animal_library.rst

 Animals
 -------

 .. _animalDescription:

 Description
 ^^^^^^^^^^^

-Animals are considered "actors" in the open world workspaces.
+Animals are considered "actors" in the Open World Workspaces.
 The animal library controls the animals placed in Quanser Interactive Labs.

 Animal actors can be spawned anywhere in the open worlds, but to use the move_to methods to allow the people to self-navigate around the environment, they must originate and travel to a connected valid nav area.

 For the best visual animation, it is recommended that you use the speed constants defining different gait styles.
 A character will accurately travel at any specified speed up to 6m/s, but the visual animation may give the impression of "slipping" at certain speeds outside the recommended values.

 ..
-See the tutorial to get a better understanding of using cameras in the Quanser Interactive Labs.
+See the tutorial to get a better understanding of using cameras in the
+..
+Quanser Interactive Labs.

 .. _animalLibrary: